 Monarch eTNS for Pediatric ADHD Treatment

-The Monarch eTNS (external Trigeminal Nerve Stimulation) device is indicated as a standalone therapy (monotherapy) for the treatment of pediatric ADHD's unwanted symptoms.
+The Monarch eTNS (external Trigeminal Nerve Stimulation) device is indicated as a standalone therapy (monotherapy) for the reduction of pediatric ADHD's unwanted concerns.
 It is approved for patients ages 7 through 12 years old.
 The device is used at home under the supervision of a caregiver during periods of sleep.

 Ideal patients for this treatment are children who: